learn-co-curriculum/recursive-string-reverse/README.md

-# Day 1: Reverse a String
+# Bonus Algorithm: Recursive Reverse a String

 **Fork and then clone me!**

-For this task, you'll need to reverse a string.
+For this task, you'll need to reverse a string...**recursively**!
 Your method will receive one argument, a string, and be expected to output that string with its letters in reverse order.

 ```
 Input: "hi"